catseye/Robin/doc/Reactor.md

 it has started up.
 The event type for this event is the literal symbol `init`.

-There are a few things a reactor will almost always want to do when it receives an `init` event.
-These are:
+There are two things a reactor will almost always want to do when it receives an `init` event: establish a known initial state, and subscribe to facilities.

-*   Subscribe to facilities.
+It establishes a known initial state by returning an initial state value as the first element of the list it returns.

-*   Return a known initial state.
+It subscribes to facilities by returning commands which request subscription to those facilities.
+Once subscribed, it will receive `subscribed` events from them.
+If the facility is not available, it will receive a `not-available` event.
+It may then elect to abort, or choose an alternate facility, or so forth.

-If a reactor isn't subscribed to any facilities, it won't necessarily receive any events.
-So it's likely that it may wish to react to the `INIT` event by issuing commands that probe what kinds of facilities it can subscribe to, and/or subscribe to those facilities.
+If a reactor isn't subscribed to any facilities, it won't necessarily receive any events, although this is implementation-specific.

 The set of facilities is expected to be largely implementation-specific.